technomancy/leiningen/doc/PROFILES.md

 You can also use `-` to deactivate a profile.

-Activating different profiles will change your `:target-path` so that elements which come from profiles don't spill over and contaminate other profiles.
+By default all profiles will share the same `:target-path`, which can cause problems if settings from one profile leak over into another.
+It's recommended to set `:target-path` to `"target/%s"`, which will isolate each profile set and prevent anything from bleeding over.

 ## Composite Profiles